the-solver/dsa-for--noobs/README.md

 # dsa-for--noobs
-just mentioning data structures which u have used till now ,u can also mention some self made ADTs
+just mention the data structures which u have used till now ,u can also mention some self made ADTs of yours